kaveh7293/Kaveh-Portfolio/README.md

 * Because the continents are also a cateogrical type of data, we used a chi-squared test as well to assess whether there is a relationship between continents and the corresponding results.
 The p-value for the corresponding hypothesis test (null hypothesis: continents and their results are independent variables) obtained 3.3 e-9, which rejects the null hypothesis.
 * Finally, the chi-squared test has been used to evaluate whether being a host affect the results a team get, the corresponding p-value was obtained 0.02 showing the important effect of being a host.

-  *Note that in the above hypothesis testings, we first created a cross table (using pandas.crosstab), and then using the cross table we could perform the hypothesis test (using stats.chi2contingency).
+  *Note that in the above hypothesis testings, we first created a contingency table (using pandas.crosstab), and then using the contingency table we could perform the hypothesis test (using stats.chi2contingency).